Desperado/protractor_js/README.md

 wdjs_fw
 ==========

-This repository is a test framework built to demonstrate WebDriverJS with the help of MIFOSX Application
+This repository is a test framework built to demonstrate WebDriverJS

 How to install
 ==============